microsoft/fast/packages/fast-colors/README.md

 # FAST colors
 A color utility library designed to make working with colors easier.

+A huge thanks to [https://github.com/bobbyrayit](bobbyrayit) and [https://github.com/mlijanto](mlijanto) for creating the algorithm implemented in the `range` function.
+This code borrows heavily from their original implementation.

 ## range(color, [options])
 A function that converts a single color input into a range of outputs, from lightest to darkest.
 - `color: string` - a HEX or RGB color represented as a string (eg, `"#FFF"` or `"rgb(0, 0, 0)"`)